logux/docs/3-concepts/2-action.md

 </details>

-If server refused the action, server will send `logux/undo` action with `reason: 'denied'` and Logux Redux will remove action from history and replay application state.
+If server refused the action, the server would send `logux/undo` action with `reason: 'denied'` and Logux Redux would remove the action from history and replay application state.

-If server accepted the action, it will re-send this action to all clients subscribed to some channel, or to specific clients by `userId` or `clientId`.
+If the server accepted the action, it would re-send this action to all clients subscribed to some channel, or specific clients by `userId` or `clientId`.

 <details open><summary><b>Logux Server</b></summary>